 WHEREAS, following the BOCC decision on Ordinance 1343 the YMCA of Greater Seattle did proceed with the appeal; and

-WHEREAS, on December 22, 2023 the Thurston County Court of Appeal found that Lewis County errored in the denial of the request to apply a Master Planned Resort to properties north of Mineral Lake and ordered Lewis County to approve the amendments to the Lewis County Comprehensive Plan and associated zoning map within 30 days of signing the final order, as shown in Exhibit D, Thurston County Superior Court Final Order on Case No. 22-2-03384-34.
+WHEREAS, on December 22, 2023, the Thurston County Court of Appeal found that Lewis County errored in the denial of the request to apply a Master Planned Resort to properties north of Mineral Lake and ordered Lewis County to approve the amendments to the Lewis County Comprehensive Plan and associated zoning map within 30 days of signing the final order, as shown in Exhibit D, Thurston County Superior Court Final Order on Case No. 22-2-03384-34.

 NOW THEREFORE BE IT RESOLVED that the Lewis County Board of County Commissioners (BOCC) hereby rescinds Ordinance 1343, which upheld the decision of 1337 to deny approval of amendments to the Lewis County zoning map designations and associated Comprehensive Plan map designations to apply a Master Planned Resort overlay zone to parcels north of Mineral Lake; and